EizenG/projet-todos/README.md

 # Todo
-basic todo project for teaching purpose only
+Basic todo project for teaching purpose only

 # Requirements
 <ul>